qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/make-a-github-repo.md

 Create a new GitHub repository under the `qgreenland-workshop-2023-researcher` organization.

-Your repository should be named with convention: `team-{team_name}`.
-For example, if you team name is "red", your repository should be named `team-red`.
+Your repository should be named with convention: `team-{team_number}`.
+For example, if you team number is "one", your repository should be named `team-one`.

 ## 📂 Add some content